-- Institutions in CLAIM are coded using the ADICO grammar, which refers to the five elements institutional statements might contain: Attributes, Deontic, alm, Condition and "Or else" (Crawford and Ostrom, 1995).
-Table 1Table 1 shows the five institutional statements that influence the implementation of individual flood risk reduction measures.
-When an agent is permitted to do an action (deontic may) with no explicit sanction (no "or else") for failing to do the action, the statement is referred to as a norm.
+Institutions in CLAIM are coded using the ADICO grammar, which refers to the five elements that institutional statements might contain: "Attributes", "Deontic", "aIm", "Condition" and "Or else" (Crawford and Ostrom, 1995).
+Table 1 shows the five institutional statements that influence the implementation of individual flood risk reduction measures.
+When an agent is permitted to do an action (deontic "may") with no explicit sanction (no "or else") for failing to do the action, the statement is referred to as a "norm".
 In this case, the last institutional statement related to the subsidies is conceptualised as a norm.
-The authority agent may give subsidies, but it is not obliged to do so and faces no sanction if it decides not to provide subsidies. - 235 When the deontic and "or else" components are absent from an ADICO statement, the statement is referred to as shared strategy.
-Therefore, the first four statements in Table 1 Table 1 are shared strategies as there are no sanctions for noncompliance with the statements (no "or else" component), and there are no deontic.
+The authority agent may give subsidies, but it is not obliged to do so and faces no sanction if it decides not to provide subsidies.
+When the deontic and "or else" components are absent from an ADICO statement, the statement is referred to as a "shared strategy".
+Therefore, the first four statements in Table 1 are shared strategies as there are no sanctions for non-compliance with the statements (no "or else" component), and there is no deontic component.
 When a shared strategy drives a system, agents do what the majority in that system does.
 As a result, a household implements a measure when the majority of households implement the adaptation measure.
-However, the household also has the option not to implement the measure without incurring any punishment
+However, the household also has the option not to implement the measure without incurring any punishment.